 You may need to do the same operation to other network interfaces, or simply create new configuration files if your old system only had one or two interfaces.

 Afterwards, reboot the server and try logging in with SSH.
 If the network is working you can start using the new host as before with the added benefit of the freely scalable system resources and faster than SSD storage disks with MaxIOPS technology.

 Congratulations, your own server image should now be up and running on a brand new cloud host.
-In case you have any further problems with the network, you can find additional help with troubleshooting the connectivity at the guide for network issues with Linux host.
+In case you have any further problems with the network, you can find additional help with troubleshooting the connectivity in the guide for network issues with the Linux host.

 If you run into issues with booting from the new system image, you can always attach the old primary disk again and find the image files safely stored for another try without the need to wait for the image to upload again.
-Once you are confident that the new system is running properly, you can go to the Storage list at your UpCloud control panel and delete the unnecessary storage device.
+Once you are confident that the new system is running properly, you can go to the Storage list in your UpCloud Control Panel and delete the unnecessary storage device.